rb-pro4-f19/MCU/README.md

 All code, including comments, should be written in _American-English_.
 Inline code comments are always lowercase, where descriptive text in e.g. headers is sentence case.

 #### Indentation
-For identation, tabs of size 4 should be used, indenting each block as defined per a set of curly braces; these must always start on a new line.
-In some cases, indentation may be used with paranthetes, as demonstrated below:
+For indentation, tabs of size 4 should be used, indenting each block as defined per a set of curly braces; these must always start on a new line.
+In some cases, indentation may be used with parentheses, as demonstrated below:

 Combination of declarations should _preferably_ be aligned using tabs.